MikePohatu/TsGui/documentation/features/Queries.md

 In this instance each returned object will have 4 properties, but we may only want Index and Caption.

-To do this we set \<Property> elements in our query.
+To do this we add \<Property> elements in our query.
 Use the *Name* attribute to select the property:

 ```xml
 <Query Type="Wmi">